Gisele Shaw: Progress Wrestling (2019–present)

 Shaw made her Progress Wrestling debut at Chapter 93: Cheer Up Juice, in a losing effort against Dani Luna in a four way which also included Jody Threat and Yuu.
 Her next match was also a losing effort as she and Luna challenged Jinny for the Progress World Women's Championship in a three-way match.
 Shaw picked up her first win in Progress on February 23, 2020, against Chakara before going on a year long hiatus.

 Shaw made her return to Progress on February 27, 2021, at Chapter 105: Bring The Thunder, losing to Kanji in a Progress Women's Championship #1 contender's match also involving Taonga, Millie McKenzie, Lana Austin, Mercedez Blaze and Alexxis Flacon.
 Soon after, due to COVID-19 travel restrictions, reigning Progress World Women's Championship Jinny was forced to vacate the title.
 Therefore, a three match series between Shaw and Kanji was announced to determine the new champion.
 Shaw lost the series 1–2 against Kanji.

 After Kanji was forced to relinquish the Progress World Women's Championship, it was announced Gisele Shaw, Alexxis Falcon and Mercedez Blaze would compete for the vacant title at Chapter 117: Making Diamonds on August 14, 2021.
 At the event, Shaw defeated Blaze and Falcon to become the Progress World Women's Champion for the first time.
-Following this, Shaw began defending the title successfully against the likes of Laura Di Matteo, Rhio, Skye Smitson, Debbie Keitel, and Alexxis Falcon (twice).
+Following this, Shaw began defending the title successfully against the likes of Laura Di Matteo, Rhio, Skye Smitson, Debbie Keitel, and Alexxis Falcon (twice), eventually losing the title to Kanji in a Two Out Of Three Falls match at Super Strong Style 16 Tournament Edition 2022, on June 5, 2022.

+Shaw would return to the promotion in May 2026 to participate in the Super Strong Style 16 Tournament Edition 2026, defeating Skye Smitson first, and then Kanji, to make it to the finals, where she would lose to Rhio.